 DENSO AND TOYOTA Joint Privacy Notice for Data Collection Through ON-Board Cameras

-This Privacy Notice describes how we, as joint controllers, process your personal data, in particular within the meaning of the EU General Data Protection Regulation ("GDPR") in the event that one of our vehicles collects your personal data as part of our project to develop vehicle tools to improve pedestrian and road safety ("Project").
+This Privacy Notice describes how we, as joint controllers, process your personal data, in particular within the meaning of the EU General Data Protection Regulation ("GDPR") and the Swiss Federal Act on Data Protection (SFADP) in the event that one of our vehicles collects your personal data as part of our project to develop vehicle tools to improve pedestrian and road safety ("Project").

 1. Controller, Representative